leochocolat/three-msdf-text-utils/README.md

 Forked from [three-bmfont-text](https://github.com/Jam3/three-bmfont-text).

-⚠️ I don't recommand using this package in producation yet since it's still in a WIP state.
+⚠️ I don't recommand using this package in production yet since it's still in a WIP state.
 The structure and usage might change a little.
 Versions management and publishing to NPM are in the roadmap...

 **It includes :**